swlaschin/fsharpforfunandprofit.com/_posts/2013-01-21-computation-expressions-continuations.md

 In the direct style, there is a hierarchy of functions.
 The top level function is a sort of "master controller" who calls one subroutine, and then another, deciding when to branch, when to loop, and generally coordinating the control flow explicitly.

-In the contination passing style, though, there is no "master controller".
+In the continuation passing style, though, there is no "master controller".
 Instead there is a sort of "pipeline", not of data but of control flow, where the "function in charge" changes as the execution logic flows through the pipe.

 If you have ever attached a event handler to a button click in a GUI, or used a callback with [BeginInvoke](http://msdn.microsoft.com/en-us/library/2e08f6yc.aspx), then you have used this style without being aware of it.
 And in fact, this style will be key to understanding the `async` workflow, which I'll discuss later in this series.